 The mental components can be changed in a number of ways ranging from physiotherapy treatment with pain education; specific behavior modification; changing unhelpful thoughts and unhelpful beliefs; and in the more complex cases referral to a mental health expert.
 However once the mental and physical components are tailored to the individual needs of each person, and addressed, there are no longer negative signals contributing to wind up within the system.

 The outcome of solving the components that lead to wind-up, is the brain not receiving as many negative (unhappy) signals and therefore there is less reason for the brain to create pain; as is seen in the below diagram:

 Practically speaking, these changes can be as simple as learning that a condition which is creating pain is not a result of damaged tissue and it's best to continue work/training with confidence that injury won't result.
 In another similar condition causing pain it may be that continuing activity will create further damage, so learning this ensures the correct actions are taken to prevent further injury and continue with non-aggravating activities with confidence.

-The contact us to arrange information sessions with practical outcomes. is a unique process for finding the Primary Contributing Factor (PCF), which is the most significant factor that is the underlying cause to a condition; whether it be a physical or mental factor.
-The is based on the newest, exciting research into brain processing and it’s relationship to pain, that is being carried out by some of the world's top physiotherapy and neuro-science researchers.
-If you would like more information or presentations on this topic to your coaches/athletes/co-workers then please feel free to
+The Ridgway Method is a unique process for finding the Primary Contributing Factor (PCF), which is the most significant factor that is the underlying cause to a condition; whether it be a physical or mental factor.
+The Ridgway Method is based on the newest, exciting research into brain processing and it’s relationship to pain, that is being carried out by some of the world's top physiotherapy and neuro-science researchers.
+If you would like more information or presentations on this topic to your coaches/athletes/co-workers then please feel free to contact us to arrange information sessions with practical outcomes.